 There’s nothing wrong with filing taxes early.
 In fact, getting a head start on federal tax filing may be more beneficial than most people realize.

-Officially, it doesn’t matter how early taxpayers file their tax return as long as you meet the IRS original or extended tax deadline.
-For tax year 2021, Tax Day is April 18, 2022.
-(If you are a resident of Massachusetts or Maine, the filing deadline is April 19 instead due to those states celebrating Patriot’s Day on April 18.)
+Officially, it doesn’t matter how early taxpayers file their tax return if you meet the IRS original or extended tax deadline.
+For tax year 2022, Tax Day is April 18, 2023.

 But even though it’s not required, it’s almost always more beneficial to file your taxes early.
 Here are some top reasons why.

 1. You’ll get your tax refund faster.